tushar-chauhan-01/IBM-Data-Science/README.md

 This will brief about life cycle of data science projects and all the methodologies needed to understand or to solve data related questions.

 ### MODULE-3
 This is very important module as it helps you improve your python skills which is must for any AI, Data Science field.
+It will provide yo with basics of HTTPS requests, API( Application Programming Interface ), Numpy, Pandas, Web Scraping to collect data for projects.

+### MODULE-4